 According to Dr. Chi, the dry eye patient initially needs two acupuncture sessions a week.
 A few weeks later, as the conditions improve, the treatment can be reduced to once a week.
 It may take months to completely eradicate the problem, but if it is affordable to the patient, it will be worth the time and money because it has powerful effects but no side effects.

 “Acupuncture won’t create dependency,” said Dr. Chi.
 “It helps your system establish a new habit, a much better habit than the old one that caused you problems.
 In the case of dry eyes, it helps your tear glands get into a new habit of producing more tears.
 Once the good habit is established, you can stop receiving acupuncture, and dry eye syndrome won’t come back if you learn how to avoid triggers in your lifestyle and the environment.”

 As for lifestyle advice for dry eye patients, Dr. Chi agrees with ophthalmologists to recommend taking breaks while working on the computer, using a humidifier along with an air-conditioner or a heater, and consuming more Vitamin A as well as Omega 3.
 In addition, she suggests making tea with goji berries and chrysanthemum flowers, both available in dried form at Chinese markets.
 In Chinese medicinal theories, these herbs nourish the eyes.

-The information provided in this article is designed to help readers better understand the nature of dry eye syndrome and the solutions available.
+DISCLAIMER The information provided in this article is designed to help readers better understand the nature of dry eye syndrome and the solutions available.
 None of the information should be construed as or is intended to be used for medical diagnosis or treatment.